davidlougheed/strkit/README.md

 have e.g. multiple flow cells of the same sample split into different BAM files, or the reads are split by chromosome.

+If you want to **incorporate haplotagging from an alignment file (`HP` tags)** into the process, which should speed up runtime and potentially improve calling results, you must pass the `--use-hp` flag. **This flag is experimental, and has not been tested extensively.**

 If you want to **incorporate SNV calling** into the process, which speeds up runtime and gives marginally better calling results, you must provide an indexed, `bgzip`-compressed SNV catalog VCF which matches your reference genome.
 You can find dbSNP VCFs at